 Deliverers, assessors and internal verifiers (IVs) are appointed by the recognised centre and approved by Skillsfirst Awards through the external verifier (EV).
+The centre must demonstrate that they have deliverers/assessors/IVs with current LGBT knowledge and understanding and can provide evidence of inclusive practice.
+In addition to this, the centre will need to provide evidence that deliverers/assessors have completed a learning/delivery programme.

 While the Training, Assessment and Quality Assurance (TAQA) units and the assessor/verifier (A/V) units are valued as qualifications for centre staff, they are not currently a requirement for these qualifications.
 However, staff should hold, or be working towards, teaching/training qualifications and have sufficient experience and/or qualifications for competent delivery and assessment of the unit.
 Centre staff may undertake more than one role, e.g. tutor and assessor or internal verifier, but must never internally verify their own assessments.